Contact Us

 • Red Flag: They blame your team for slow requirements, yet can't produce the document they need you to sign.

-The Intervention Playbook: How to Stop the Bleeding
+The Intervention Playbook: How to Regain Control

 You have diagnosed the problem.
 Now you need to act.
 Do not send another angry email.
 Do not schedule another "alignment" meeting.
 You need to change the leverage dynamic immediately.